 Two views on the problem

-Luckily, I get to see the decision-making conundrum from two different perspectives.
+Interestingly, I get to see the decision-making conundrum from two different perspectives.

 On the other hand, as an executive coach I support individuals who find themselves in two particular positions regarding decision-making.
 Some are aware of their own tendency to fall back on hunches and are concerned about their blind spots.
 Others are trying to find ways to improve decision-making processes without calling out the weakness in the current process for fear that this is taken personally.

-Three keys to good decision-making
+Keys to good decision-making

 Sources of data